Global Research & Analysis Team

 Vitaly has presented at many international security conferences as well as multiple invite-only security events.
 He is a trainer in malware analysis, YARA for malware hunters, and remote digital forensics.

 Igor joined Kaspersky in 2001 as a virus analyst.
 In 2009 he was appointed to the position of infrastructure group manager, where he led the development of our infrastructure for processing and detection of spam messages in the Anti-Spam division.
 In 2011 Igor joined the Global Research & Analysis Team at Kaspersky as a malware expert.
-In 2013 he became the principal security researcher in the team, and now he is a chief security researcher.
+In 2013, he became the principal security researcher in the team, after which he was appointed the chief security researcher.
+He held the title until being appointed to the position of Head of GReAT Russia and CIS Unit in 2022.
 Igor specializes in investigating malware campaigns and reverse engineering advanced malware.

 Igor is a graduate of the Moscow State Institute of Radio Engineering, Electronics and Automation.
 He holds a master’s in Computing Machines, Complexes, Systems and Networks.